 So, when we receive responses to our questionnaires from our couples about their wedding day photography timeline about 30-40 days prior to their wedding, it is not uncommon for us to review those responses and give a little wedding day advice to help the day flow a little more smoothly in regards to photos.

-Since we started our studio over 10 years ago we have shot a couple hundred weddings and over the years we have noticed that we are regularly giving the same wedding day advice over and over again.
+Since we started our studio over 13 years ago we have shot a couple of hundred weddings.
+Over the years we have noticed that we are regularly giving the same wedding day advice to each couple.
 So, we decided to put together the ultimate guide for putting together an awesome wedding day photography timeline that will flow as smooth as silk over a baby’s behind.
 So Marianne and Joe “How do I plan my wedding day timeline?”
 Glad you asked!